INDIA bloc wants to turn country's majority community into second-class citizens: PM Modi | Politics

 INDIA bloc wants to turn country's majority community into second-class citizens: PM Modi

-Prime Minister Narendra Modi on Sunday said INDIA bloc parties want to turn the countrys majority community into second-class citizens and also accused them of planning to rewrite the Constitution to provide reservation on the basis of religion.Addressing a public meeting in Ghosi here in Uttar Pradeshs Purvanchal region, he also alleged the opposition grouping will end the reservation given to SC, ST, OBC and give all of it to Muslims.
+Prime Minister Narendra Modi on Sunday said INDIA bloc parties want to turn the countrys majority community into second-class citizens and also alleged that jihadis across the border are supporting the Samajwadi Party and the Congress.He attacked the parties of the opposition bloc, alleging they are planning to rewrite the Constitution to provide reservation on the basis of religion.The prime minister was in Uttar Pradeshs Purvanchal region to address rallies in Ghosi, Deoria and Mirzapur in support of BJP and NDA Lok Sabha poll candidates contesting in the seventh and last phase of the general elections on June 1.

 - Country: